Pančevo: Sports

+The Sports and Recreation Center "Mladost" is the home field of FK Železničar as well as providing facilities for jogging, handball, basketball and other sports.
+A pitch has also been built that can be used for futsal.

 Media

 The weekly newspaper Pančevac is oldest one of still existing print media in Serbia, founded in 1869, weekly newspaper Libertatea is most widely used print media of Romanians in Serbia, its first edition has been published in May 1945.
 The most used local mass media is RTV Pančevo.
 The TV station started broadcasting its programs in 1992.